Malaysian Leader Plays Up Aircraft Deals, Investments During U.S. Visit

 Mr. Najib also said the Employees Provident Fund, a major pension fund in Malaysia, planned to invest $3 billion to $4 billion in U.S. infrastructure projects.
 He said additional investments were planned from Malaysia's state investor Khazanah Nasional Bhd, which he said has an office in Silicon Valley.

-Mr. Najib said that Malaysia was committed to fighting terrorism and "will also contribute in terms of the ideological warfare because you need to win the hearts and minds," while not specifically commenting on North Korea.
+He said Malaysia was committed to fighting terrorism and "will also contribute in terms of the ideological warfare because you need to win the hearts and minds," while not specifically commenting on North Korea.

-The president noted a fresh round of sanctions against North Korea was approved Monday by the United Nations, but said the move was "not a big deal."

-"Those sanctions are nothing compared to what will ultimately have to happen," he said as reporters were escorted out of the room.
+The president noted the fresh round of U.N. sanctions against North Korea, but said "those sanctions are nothing compared to what will ultimately have to happen" as reporters were escorted from the room.

+While in Washington, Mr. Najib and members of his entourage were shown in a videotape by the New Straits Times, a Malaysian newspaper, visiting the Trump International Hotel in Washington, which is owned by Mr. Trump.
+Hotel officials declined to say whether Mr. Najib and his aides were guests at the hotel, and aides to Mr. Najib didn't return calls seeking comment.

+Ms. Sanders, the White House press secretary, brushed aside questions about the prime minister's accommodations at a news briefing, saying she didn't think his patronage of the president's business was an attempt to curry favor.

 Write to Michael C. Bender at Mike.Bender@wsj.com